Landy-ZD/Landy-ZD/README.md

 I used to worked at global top executive search firms, helping leading companies around the world recruit senior executives in the Asia-Pacific region.
 I also supported outstanding Chinese enterprises in building companies from 0 to 1, and from 1 to 100.

-A humanities graduate who unexpectedly ventured into the medical field, I set out on the path of serial entrepreneurship in my thirties, and embracing a third transformation around 40!
+A humanities studant who unexpectedly ventured into the medical field, I set out on the path of serial entrepreneurship in my thirties, and embracing a third transformation around 40!

 Stay hungry, stay foolish!
 Forever curious, always exploring and always growing!